Livnetata/find-wikipedia-translations/README.md

 Using The Scripts
 -----------------
 The Wikipedia data that is used here is from two avilable data structures, with different design.
-1.
-To run the MySQL Scripts, you need to work with the SQL Tables avilable through tool labs (using ssh.).
+A. To run the MySQL Scripts, you need to work with the SQL Tables avilable through tool labs (using ssh.).
-2.
-To run the python scripts, you first need to have python 3 (I know, it's stupid...
+B. To run the python scripts, you first need to have python 3 (I know, it's stupid...
 I might transfer everything into python 3 eventually) to upload the data.
 The data is from the dumps.
 You need to download the dump...-meta-history.xml.bz2 files (the one that includes the revision text).
 No need to unzip it, the program iterates over the zipped file.
-3.
-To run the translation functions, you need to use python.
+C. To run the translation functions, you need to use python.

 Folder List
 -----------